pomerium/documentation/content/docs/k8s/ingress.md

   </div>
 </details>

-:::tip
-Routes are sorted and applied in the following order.

-1. Ascending by `from`.
-1. Descending by `path`.
-1. Descending by `regex`.
-1. Descending by `prefix`.
-1. Ascending by `id`.

-This sorting order helps ensure that more restrictive routes for specific paths and regexes are applied correctly.
 :::

-### Supported Annotations

-Most configuration keys in non-Kubernetes deployments can be specified as annotation in an Ingress Resource definition.
-The format is `ingress.pomerium.io/${OPTION_NAME}`.
 The expandable list below contains the annotations available, which behave as described in our reference documentation (with links to the appropriate reference documentation).

 <details>
 <summary>Pomerium-Standard Annotations</summary>